Walter Coles (patriot): Early and family life

 Meanwhile, this man's merchant father John Coles died when Walter was 17 (not quite legal age), and months after the birth of the family's youngest son, Isaac Coles.
 His brother John Coles Jr. inherited Enniscorthy and about 3,854 acres of land in Albemarle County.
-Both this Walter Coles and his youngest brother Issac Coles (1747-1813) inherited inherited lands in what was then vast Brunswick County (but later became Halifax County).
+Both this Walter Coles and his youngest brother Issac Coles (1747–1813) inherited lands in what was then vast Brunswick County (but later became Halifax County).
 Their sister Mary married Henry Tucker of Norfolk and had children, though their sister Sarah (who married George Muter of Norfolk who moved to Kentucky) had no children.

 When he came of age, Walter Coles married Mildred Lightfoot, daughter of Charles City County burgess William Lightfoot and his wife, the former Mildred Howell.
-They had seven children, of whom most never married, including three of their four sons—John (1772-1782), and his brothers Walter (1775-1792) and William Coles (1777-1814).
-Issac Coles (1777-1814) became a planter (after buying "Berry Hill" from his cousin Isaac Coles) and Virginia state senator from Halifax County.
+They had seven children, of whom most never married, including three of their four sons—John (1772–1782), and his brothers Walter (1775–1792) and William Coles (1777–1814).
+Issac Coles (1777–1814) became a planter (after buying "Berry Hill" from his cousin Isaac Coles) and Virginia state senator from Halifax County.
 He adopted the middle initial H to distinguish him from his cousins of the same name, although he never married nor had children, and ultimately devised his estate to his nieces and nephews.
 Repeating their father's tradition, this man's younger brother Isaac would marry Mildred Lightfoot's sister (his sister in law).